sunyatin/ASCEND/README.md

 Note that in case where you do not provide an outgroup population, the `cor.bg` and `cor.substracted` will be empty.

-## Estimating the founder event parameters with weighted block jackknife

-To estimate the founder event parameters (founder age and founder intensity) with their associated standard errors, run the exponential fitting script which performs a weighted block jackknife where blocks are the chromosomes and weights are their sizes or their number of SNPs.

-This script will fit an exponential function of the form `z(d) = A exp(-2dt) + c` where `z(d)` is the allele sharing correlation at the genetic distance bin `d`, `A` is the amplitude and `t` is the rate of exponential decay.
-We can then estimate the founder intensity as `I=exp(log(A)+1)` and the founder age as `T=100t`.
+The `.fit` file provides the estimates of the exponential model (that you can then use to estimate the founder age and the founder intensity) with their associated standard errors.
+To compute standard errors, the script performs a weighted block jackknife where blocks are the chromosomes and weights are their sizes or their number of SNPs.
+We fit an exponential function of the form `z(d) = A exp(-2dt) + c` where `z(d)` is the allele sharing correlation at the genetic distance bin `d`, `A` is the amplitude and `t` is the rate of exponential decay.

-Command line: `python3 expfit_v8.py [parameters]`

-### Parameters

-- `-f STRING` the name of the file output by ASCEND
+The `.fit` file has XX columns:
+- `pop` the target population label
+- `chromosome` the chromosome number, or else `MEAN` for the parameter estimates when averaging the decay curves over all chromosomes, `MEAN.JK` for the jackknife mean estimate and `JK.SE` for the jackknife standard error.
-- `-p STRING` the name of the target population
+- `A` the amplitude of the exponential model
+- `t` the exponential decay rate
-- `-o STRING` the prefix of the output file (the script will automatically add the extension .fit)
+- `c` the affine term of the exponential model
-- `-n STRING` the name of a file containing two tab-separated columns: (i) the chromosome label (should be the same as in the .snp file) and (ii) the number of SNPs on the chromosome or the chromosome length in bp
-- `-minD FLOAT` the minimum genetic distance for the fitting (in centiMorgans)
-- `-maxD 20.0` the maximum genetic distance for the fitting (in centiMorgans) (default: 20.0 cM)
-- `--noBgLDSubstraction` add this switch if you do not want to subtract the within-population correlation by the cross-population correlation (default: we do the substraction if the cross-population column is not empty)

-### Output

-This script will output a file with as many lines as chromosomes.
-The last three lines give, for each parameters in columns: the mean estimate, the jackknife mean estimate and the jackknife standard error estimate.
-The parameters of interest are in the 4th and 5th columns: `A`, `t`.
+- `NRMSD` the root mean squared error of the exponential fit, standardized by the range of the fitted correlation values
+- `blocksize` for each chromosome, their corresponding weights

 ## Full example